Link Search Menu Expand Document

 Admin Status Indicates whether the tunnel has been set to admin up or down.

-Down – Tunnel is down.
-This can be because the tunnel administrative setting is down or the tunnel cannot communicate with the appliance at the other end.
+down – Tunnel is down.
+This can occur because the Admin Status of the tunnel is set to “down” (indicated when down status background is orange) or the tunnel cannot communicate with the appliance at the other end (indicated when down status background is red).
 Possible causes are:

 Lack of end-to-end connectivity / routability (test with iperf).